Difference-in-Differences with Multiple Time Periods: Identification

 We first introduce the notation we use throughout the article.
 We consider the case with $\mathcal{T}$ periods and denote a particular time period by $t$ where $t=1,\ldots,\mathcal{T}$.
-In a standard DID setup, $\mathcal{T}=2$ and no one is treated in period 1.
-Let $D_{t}$ be a binary variable equal to one if an individual is treated in period $t$ and equal to zero otherwise.
-Also, define $G_{g}$ to be a binary variable that is equal to one if an individual is first treated in period $g$, and define $C$ as a binary variable that is equal to one for individuals in the control group -- these are individuals who are never treated so the notation is not indexed by time.
-For each individual, exactly one of the $G_{g}$ or $C$ is equal to one.
-Denote the generalized propensity score as $p_{g}(X)=P(G_{g}=1|X,G_{g}+C=1)$.
-Note that $p_{g}(X)$ indicates the probability that an individual is treated conditional on having covariates $X$ and conditional on being a member of group $g$ or the control group.
-Finally, let $Y_{t}\left( 1\right) $ and $Y_{t}\left( 0\right) $ be the potential outcome at time $t$ with and without treatment, respectively.
-The observed outcome in each period can be expressed as $Y_{t}=D_{t} Y_{t}\left( 1\right) +\left( 1-D_{t}\right) Y_{t}\left( 0\right) .$

-Given that $Y_{t}\left( 1\right) $ and $Y_{t}\left( 0\right) $ cannot be observed for the same individual at the same time, researchers often focus on estimating some function of the potential outcomes.
-For instance, in the standard DID setup, the most popular treatment effect parameter is the average treatment effect on the treated, denoted by\footnote{Existence of expectations is assumed throughout.}

-Unlike the two period and two group case, when there are more than two periods and variation in treatment timing, it is not obvious what the main causal parameter of interest should be.
-We focus on the average treatment effect for individuals first treated in period $g$ at time period $t,$ denoted by

-We call this causal parameter the \textit{group-time average treatment effect}.
-In particular, note that in the classical DID setup, $ATT(2,2)$ collapses to $ATT$.

-In this article, we are interested in identifying and making inference about $ATT(g,t)$ and functions of $ATT(g,t)$.
-Towards this end, we impose the following assumptions.
+In a canonical DiD setup, $\mathcal{T}=2$ and no one is treated in period $t=1$.
+Let $D_{i,t}$ be a binary variable equal to one if unit $i$ is treated in period $t$ and equal to zero otherwise.
+We make the following assumption about the treatment process: